 If you’re like most landlords, you're always interested in finding ways to increase the cash flow from your rental properties.

 One way to do this is to simply take a fresh look at your business model and think about how you operate your rentals.

-You probably know how to be a generalist (as most of us do) by renting to the Craigslist crowd, but consider how your income would increase if you became a specialist who dominates a niche market.
+You probably know how to be a generalist (as most of us do) by renting to the Craigslist crowd, but consider how your income would increase if you become a specialist who dominates a niche market.